TeddyRandby/qio/README.md

 int64_t qd_result(qd_t qd);

 /*
+ * This operation is *blocking*.
+It blocks until the operation is complete -
+ * and then reclaims the memory of `qd` for future operations.
+ *
+ *  NOTE:
+ *      Currently, there is a 'free list' protected by a mutex.
+ *      This allows multiple threads to queue and destroy
+ *      operations in parallel.
+ *
+ *      This does mean there will probably be a lot of contention
+ *      on this one lock.
+It may be possible to implement this more
+ *      efficiently with a single atomic qd_t as the head of the list.
+ */
+void qd_destroy(qd_t qd);

+/*
  * %-----------%
  * | QIO Setup |
  * %-----------%
  */

 /*
  * Initialize QIO.
-This should only be called *once* per thread.
+This should only be called *once*.
- * This sets up platform-specific IO datastructures.
-(Like the queues in io_uring).
+ * This sets up platform-specific IO datastructures, as well as performing
+ * any other initialization necessary.
  */
-void qio_init(uint64_t size);
+int32_t qio_init(uint64_t size);

 /*
+ * Run the event loop.
+ */
+int32_t qio_loop();

+/*
  * De-initialize QIO.
-This should only be called *once* per thread.
+This should only be called *once*.
  *
- * This destroys the platform-specific IO datastructures setup by qio_init.
+ * In theory, this destroys the platform-specific IO datastructures setup by qio_init.
  *
  * Currently this just leaks all memory.
 Who cares?
 This stuff lives the whole
  * lifetime of the thread its on anyway.